-Why you should run your security awareness program like a marketer
+Run your security awareness program like a marketer with these campaign kits

 Mandatory, compliance-based security awareness training checks a box.
 It does not guarantee that your workforce is prepared to detect and report cyber threats such as phishing attacks and it certainly doesn’t encourage employees to see your organization’s data and security as their personal responsibility.